-Here are restorative ways of reducing your stress.
-Harvard cardiologist Dr. Herbert Benson discovered that the automatically triggered parasympathetic nervous system response that normally ends a stress episode can be triggered in a conscious and intentional fashion through the use of a variety of stress reduction techniques.
-He suggests:
+Listed below are restorative ways of reducing your stress.
+Harvard cardiologist Dr. Herbert Benson discovered the action of the automatically triggered parasympathetic nervous system response that normally ends a stress episode can be triggered in a conscious and intentional fashion through the use of a variety of stress reduction techniques.

 - Sit quietly in a comfortable position.

 - Breathe slowly and naturally, repeating your focus word or phrase as you exhale.